|DATE:||6 April 2016|

 Hubert John Cook, personnel file, service no. 7674905 (discharged 1957); Official Military Personnel Files, Enlisted Personnel, Navy; National Personnel Records Center, St. Louis, Missouri; photocopies supplied by the Center without citation.

-John Cook (Timpson, Texas), interview by Lori Cook-Folger, his daughter, July 2000; transcript privately held by interviewer, [address for private use,] Hot Springs, North Carolina.
+John Cook (Timpson, Texas), interview by Lori Cook-Folger, his daughter, July 2000; transcript privately held by interviewer, Hot Springs, North Carolina.

 Hubert John Cook personnel file, serv. no. 7674905, NPRC–St. Louis.